willymcallister/willymcallister.github.io/_articles/electric-force.md

 ![Two point charges]({{ site.baseurl }}{% link i/electric_force1.svg %}){: .centered :}

 The force is predicted by Coulomb's Law.
 We always do these sorts of problems in two steps.
-* First, figure out the *direction* of the force.
+1. Figure out the *direction* of the force by inspecting the two charges.
-* Second, figure out the *magnitude* of the force.
+2. Take the absolute value of the charges and figure out the *magnitude* of the force with Coulomb's Law.

 ### Direction